Testing the Limits

 It’s almost become a rite of passage.
 Two friends try the same edible at a party.
 One of them flies to the moon; the other remains firmly grounded.
 That oft-told anecdote stems from a widely held perception that the world of edibles is an unregulated “wild, wild west,” as more than one cannabis expert describes it.

-“When I tell people I work at a marijuana edibles company, everyone says, ‘I had that one crazy experience with edibles, and I won’t go back to it,’” says Mindon Win, operations and logistics manager at Washington state’s botanicaSEATTLE.
+“When I tell people I work at a cannabis edibles company, everyone says, ‘I had that one crazy experience with edibles, and I won’t go back to it,’” says Mindon Win, operations and logistics manager at Washington state’s botanicaSEATTLE.
 “We saw that inconsistency as a barrier to entry.”

 To help consumers overcome that hurdle, edibles companies such as botanicaSEATTLE are not just asking consumers to take their word for the consistent dosage of their products.
 They’re getting their edibles tested at accredited labs—and publicizing the test results as a marketing advantage.
 The first thing that catches one’s eye with botanicaSEATTLE’s original Spot line, for instance, isn’t the brand name.
 It’s a large number 5 or 10 to indicate the THC milligrams in the edible (10 mg is the max per serving allowed in Washington for recreational use).